top of page

 DEPARTURE

-Breakfast at accommodation.
+Breakfast at the accommodation.
+Free morning to rest.

-Transfer to Inhambane Airport (15 min).
+Road transfer to Inhambane Airport (20 min).

 DSC_8742-2.jpg